-Some Broadland Housing schemes have larger communal bins.
-Please keep these areas tidy to avoid attracting pests and vermin.
+Some developments have larger communal bins.
+Please keep these areas tidy to avoid attracting pests and vermin

 To dispose of large items of rubbish (old furniture, mattresses, etc), you will need to take them to your local recycle centre or contact your local authority about collection.